-Beside the tripartite interaction between potato plant host, D. solani and D. dianthicola, additional environmental (soil and climate) and biological factors (microbiota including Pectobacterium species) may facilitate or limit D. solani establishment (Charkowsky 2018; Shyntum et al., 2019; Toth et al., 2011).
+Beside the tripartite interaction between potato plant host, D. solani and D. dianthicola , additional environmental (soil and climate) and biological factors (microbiota including Pectobacterium species, other hosts and non-host plants) may facilitate or limit D. solani establishment (Charkowsky 2018; Shyntum et al., 2019; Toth et al., 2011).
+We showed that D. solani efficiently outcompeted D. dianthicola in hyacinths, in line with the epidemiologic data supporting the bulb plants as potential intermediate hosts with an important role in the recurrent invasion of potato agrosystems (Chen, Zhang, & Chen, 2015; Slawiak et al., 2009; van der Wolf et al., 2014).
+Prophylactics may allow circumventing the propagation of D. solani from an agrosystem to another.
 Competition and facilitation processes have been well studied in pathogenic fungi (Al-Naimi, Garrett, & Bockus, 2005; Abdullah et al., 2017; Gladieux et al., 2015; Zhan & McDonald, 2013).
 Another factor that could reduce competition between the two Dickeya species is their natural low abundance in soils and surface waters, as well as in tuber seeds that are subjected to prophylactic diagnosis.
 A small population size belonging to a single species could proliferate in a plant individual without any interactions with another Dickeya or Pectobacterium pathogen species.
 These effects linked to size population and dispersal are expected to delay invasion.
-In line with this hypothesis, the observed slow increase of the percentage of Dickeya -positive fields over one decade suggested that the Dickeya invasion was still ongoing (2004-2015).
+In line with this hypothesis, the observed slow increase of the percentage of Dickeya -positive fields over one decade (2004-2015) suggested that the Dickeya invasion was still ongoing.
 Among the emerging literature on microbial invasion, the D. solani pathogen appears as a good example illustrating how different ecological components (here, the plant host and a resident pathogen) should be considered to understand the biological invasion by a bacterial pathogen (Cadotte et al., 2018; Germain, Mayfield, & Gilbert, 2018).